RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Introduction

-In summary, we introduce an RL method that incorporates the advantages of the MOC approach, allowing for precise control over the behavior of a policy, while retaining the flexibility of RL to generalize to complex scenarios.
-We demonstrate the effectiveness of our method across a range of quadrupedal locomotion tasks, highlighting its potential applications in various real-world scenarios.
+In summary, we introduce an RL method that incorporates the advantages of the \mboc{} approach, allowing for precise control over the behavior of a policy, while retaining the flexibility of RL to generalize to complex scenarios.
+Through a series of experiments involving two different quadrupedal robots, we showcase the efficacy of our approach across diverse locomotion tasks, underlining its applicability in a wide array of real-world situations.